yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 Over time, this workflow will become fully absorbed into your muscle memory.

+### Check repo status

 We'll start by checking the status of our local repo as follows:

 ```sh
 git status
 ```

 This will output a list of changes made since the last commit or, in this case, since the repository was initialized.
-You should see that we've modified our **README.md** file, and that **index.html** is not yet tracked.
+You should see that we've modified our `README.md` file, and that `index.html` is not yet tracked.
 In order to commit this files to our remote repository, we need to stage them first.

-## Commiting and Pushing Changes

-## 8. Stage your changes, modifications, and additions
+### Stage your Changes

 You can stage your changes by using:
 ***